anthonybottemiller/recipology/README.md

 ##Installation
 * Clone repository
-* Using command line change working directory to cloned repository
+* Using command line change working directory to cloned repository/src/recipology
 * Execute command "dotnet restore" in order to resolve project dependencies
+* Execute command "dotnet ef migrations add init" in order to generate a migration script to initialize your database
+* Execute command "dotnet ef database update" to initialize your database
 * Execute command "dotnet run"
 * Navigate to [webserver](http://localhost:5000) using your favorite browser